matthias-reis/carda-gatsby/content/articles/2021/10/the-certainty-that-life-is-changing.md

 ## "Music is our meditation"

 **James:** Music has always been my way to ease my mind.
 Back in the early 1990s, when I first started composing music, I was going through some heavy moments in my life, and music became my only way to work through the complex parts.
 I would write songs and listen to them on repeat all night to help me sleep and calm my thoughts, and that hasn't changed.
 A lot of musicians I know don't like to listen to their own music.
-So for me, that is the reason I make it.
+For me, that is the reason I make it.
 To listen to and meditate to.

 **Cynthia:** Yes, I meditate.
 I don't follow the exact same schedule every day.
 Still, I always find time to sit and take in the present moment, whether on my cushion, in nature,  mindfully sitting/laying down and listening to music, through guided meditation, or walking meditation.
 Creating music is another way for me to directly link up with the present moment - I get fully immersed, and time stands still.
 It is such a beautiful contrast to go to that land of creation while the rest of my life is so much about being there for my large family, which can feel fast-paced and filled with varying emotions of having five teens.